nodev11/alexa-remote-control/README.md

    -h : help
 ```

-There's also a (NOW DEPRECATED) "plain" version, which lacks some functionality (-z, -i, -p, -P, -S and no radio station names and no routines) but doesn't require 'jq' for JSON processing.

 REFRESH_TOKEN
 ----
 The Alexa-App way of logging in is using a REFRESH_TOKEN which allows for obtaining the session cookies.
 This replaces EMAIL/PASSWORD/MFA so those will not be exposed in any scripts anymore.
 For convinience I created a binary, ready to run: https://github.com/adn77/alexa-cookie-cli